🔬 Empower Bioimaging Scientists - Donate to BINA Today 🐄

 Visit the RMS webpage on this User Group for more details and to register for events!

-Meetings are the 1st Wednesday of the month, every two months – duplicate alternating meetings in North America and Australian time zones.
+Meetings are the 1st Tuesday of the month, every two months – duplicate alternating meetings in North America and Australian time zones.

 Past Events